bskinn/bskinn.github.io/_drafts/First-Pass-Pyproject-TOML.md

 ---
 layout: post
-title: 'REVISE: My How and Why: First-Pass pyproject.toml &c.'
+title: 'My How and Why: pyproject.toml and `src` Code Layout'
 tags: python how-why packaging testing
 ---

-At various points over the last year or so, I'd heard or seen various things about the new `pyproject.toml` file and how it interacts with Python packaging.
-In particular, I'd listened to the
+At various points over the last year or so, I'd heard or seen various things about the new `pyproject.toml` file and how it interacts with Python packaging---in particular, I'd listened to the
 [Python Bytes](https://pythonbytes.fm/episodes/show/100/the-big-100-with-special-guests)
 {% include tw.html user="pythonbytes" %}
 and [Test and Code](https://testandcode.com/52)
 {% include tw.html user="testandcode" %} episodes that covered it.
 I'd also paid passing attention to the various debates about the merits of the `src` and non-`src` approaches to organizing code within a package under development.
-I'd tried moving my code to `src` a couple of times, but it promptly broke things every time (in retrospect, because I'd failed to correctly revise my `setup.py`... &#128563;) and so I just never wanted to bother with it.
 The most compelling argument I'd seen for `src` was made by [Hynek Schlawack](https://hynek.me/articles/testing-packaging/)
 {% include tw.html user="hynek" %}: